santtu/santtu.github.io/_posts/2013-12-11-gotcha-beware-of-bidir-traffic.md

 in turn causes **two** propagations to occur — one back to the **original** `Project.stateUpdated` value thus **overwriting it**, and the other to propagate to the output template.
-This meant that the output value was correctly updated as time passed, but any changes in the actual `stateUpdated` value as reported by the backend was **not** reflected in the human-readable output.
+This meant that the output value was correctly updated as time passed, but any change in the actual `stateUpdated` value as reported by the backend was **not** reflected in the human-readable output.

 <small>(I'm not sure, but I think Ember's idea is that since I've
-overwritten the values myself it will keep them around until you call either `save` or `rollback`.
+overwritten the values myself it will keep them around until I call either `save` or `rollback`.
 I'm not sure whether it is sensible to call `reload` at all when you have uncommited changes in the model.)</small>

 Now that I had understood the true problem the solution came immediately.
-In the application I just wanted to ensure that updated on the bound value are propagated to `App.FromNowView.output`, which was already automatically updating when the bound value was changed.
+In the application I just wanted to ensure that updates on the bound value are propagated to `App.FromNowView.output`, which was already automatically updating when the bound value was changed.
 It also has to be refreshed as time progresses ("a few